leopoldodonnell/docker-for-devs/tutorial-3.md

-# Tutorial 3 - Dockerfile and Docker Compose
+# Tutorial 3 - Dev Workflow with Dockerfile and Docker Compose

 Typical modern architectures require more than one process.
 This tutorial introduces `docker-compose` to orchestrate running more than one server with more than one network.
 Furthermore, they are setup to be built AND to be able to